iai-group/sigir2017-table/README.md

 ## Contact
-If you have any question, please contact Shuo Zhang at shuo.zhang@uis.no or Krisztian Balog at krisztian.balog@uis.no
+If you have any question, please contact Shuo Zhang at imsure318@gmail.com or Krisztian Balog at krisztian.balog@uis.no